prakrit55/Autoscaling-with-custom-metrics/README.md

 Configuration: The Prometheus adapter deployment includes arguments under its spec, specifying the Prometheus URL `(e.g., --prometheus-url=http://prometheus-operator.monitoring:9090)`.
 This URL directs the adapter to the Prometheus instance where the custom metrics are stored.

 Service Account: Additionally, a service account is associated with the adapter deployment.
 This service account grants the adapter the necessary permissions (e.g., access to namespaces, pods, and services) to interact with the Kubernetes API server and register the custom metrics.

 By retrieving metrics from Prometheus and registering them with the Kubernetes API server, the Prometheus adapter essentially "translates" them into a format understandable by HPAs.
-This allows HPAs to utilize these custom metrics alongside traditional Kubernetes metrics for intelligent autoscaling decisions..

-Configuring the Prometheus Adapter with Metric Details A ConfigMap resource will be attached to the Prometheus adapter deployment.
+A ConfigMap resource will be attached to the Prometheus adapter deployment.
 This ConfigMap plays a crucial role in informing the adapter about the custom metrics it needs to translate and register.
 It essentially defines a mapping between the custom metrics and their corresponding Kubernetes API representation.

 The ConfigMap typically includes the following details:

-Metric Name: The name of the custom metric as exposed by the application (e.g., requests_per_second).
+* Metric Name: The name of the custom metric as exposed by the application (e.g., requests_per_second).

-Resource Kind: Specifies the Kubernetes resource type this metric represents (e.g., pods or namespaces).
+* Resource Kind: Specifies the Kubernetes resource type this metric represents (e.g., pods or namespaces).

-Metric Query: This leverages Prometheus' powerful metric query language, PromQL, to retrieve the desired metric data from Prometheus.
+* Metric Query: This leverages Prometheus' powerful metric query language, PromQL, to retrieve the desired    metric data from Prometheus.

 You can refer to the [PromQL documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/) for detailed information on constructing effective metric queries.

-By providing this configuration information, the Prometheus adapter can effectively translate the custom metrics from Prometheus into a format consumable by HPAs.
 The metric query within the ConfigMap instructs the adapter on how to precisely extract the relevant metric data from Prometheus for registration with the Kubernetes API server.

 A ConfigMap resource will be attached to the Prometheus adapter deployment.
 This ConfigMap plays a crucial role in informing the adapter about the custom metrics it needs to translate and register.
 It essentially defines a mapping between the custom metrics and their corresponding Kubernetes API representation.